-The Composting Collaborative unites composters, consumer-facing businesses, and policymakers to share best practices, resources, and generate innovative solutions to shared challenges.
-Our mission is to accelerate composting access and infrastructure to improve soil health and divert compostables from landfill.
+The Composting Collaborative united composters, consumer-facing businesses, and policymakers to share best practices, resources, and generate innovative solutions to shared challenges.
+The mission was to accelerate composting access and infrastructure to improve soil health and divert compostables from landfill.

 The Composting Collaborative was hatched after recognition that actors in the composting space are incredibly passionate, but often work in a siloed manner that could benefit from cross-pollination.
 For effective organics recycling, active participation from households, retailers, and manufacturers are necessary to create clean feedstocks and support from the public and private sector is needed to make the business cases of compost manufacturers work well.
 As more city, municipal, and state organics recycling programs come on-line, we understand that collaboration will be key in scaling composting nationwide.